scipy/scipy.org/www/scipylib/building/linux.rst

     /usr/lib/libblas/libblas.so.3
     /usr/lib/openblas-base/libopenblas.so.0

-    # use openblas (beware does not support multiprocessing)
     $ sudo update-alternatives --set libblas.so.3 /usr/lib/openblas-base/libopenblas.so.0

 See /usr/share/doc/libatlas3-base/README.Debian for instructions on how to build optimized ATLAS packages for your specific CPU.
-The packaged openblas chooses the optimal code at runtime so it does not need recompiling unless the packaged version does not yet support the used CPU.
+The packaged OpenBLAS chooses the optimal code at runtime so it does not need recompiling unless the packaged version does not yet support the used CPU.

+As of Jan.
+2014 ATLAS is the recommended library to use as OpenBLAS will deadlock when used in combination with the `multiprocessing` module (or any use of `os.fork`) and older versions (<= 0.2.8) tend to crash when used on larger problem sizes.

 You can also use a library you built yourself by preloading it.
 This does not require administrator rights.